challasamatha/Medication_Management_System/README.md

 # 🏥 Medication Management System

 A full-stack Medication Management System for patients and caretakers.
-The app allows users to register/login, manage medications, view adherence stats, upload medication proof, and monitor medication status with role-based dashboards.
+The app allows users to register/login, manage medications, view adherence stats, upload medication proof, and monitor medication status with role-based dashboard.

----

-## 🚀 Live Demo

-Frontend:

----

 ## 🧩 Features